 He was a four-time Big West Conference Champion finalist in swimming.
 In addition to his experience in golf, swimming, and football, Hank was a high school baseball player and an Underwater Hockey National Champion.

 Leslie Willson holds a BA in French and Economics from the University of North Dakota and a MA in French Language from Middlebury College.
 She has lived, studied, and worked in Montreal, Paris and Madrid.
 Ms. Willson is credentialed in French and Spanish.
-She joined the World Languages Department in 2008 and has been serving as Department Chair since 2011.
+She joined the World Languages Department in 2008 and served as Department Chair from 2011 to 2020.

 - B.A.
 Major in Latin, Minor in Ancient Greek from University of California at Davis 1989